 It is also hugely important for migrating birds, so much so that there are only a few days of the year when no passage migrant can be seen.

-Great birdwatching opportunities exist all around "le Bassin," none perhaps better than at Le Teich and its Parc Ornithilogic.
+Excellent birdwatching opportunities exist all around "le Bassin," none perhaps better than at Le Teich and its Parc Ornithologique.

 Here are some of those birds taken during a couple of recent visits.